Part 1: Creating your first LinkML schema#

 linkml-validate -s personinfo.yaml bad-data.yaml

-This should report an error to the effect that made_up_field is not known.
+This should report an error to the effect that made_up_field is not allowed.

 Working with JSON#